cabarca0820/creativemate-app/README.md

 ### Basic Chat
 1. Launch CreativeMate
-2. Type your creative prompt in the chat interface
+2. Type your creative prompt in the chat interface OR Use the microphone.
+Remember to stopthe microphone so that the back-end will transcribe the speech.
 3. Receive AI-powered responses tailored for creative work

 ### Document Upload (RAG)
-1. Click the document upload button
+1. Go to Settings.
+Click the document upload button
 2. Select a PDF file to add to your knowledge base
 3. The AI will use information from uploaded documents to enhance responses

 ### Voice Input
 1. Click the microphone button
 2. Speak your prompt clearly
-3. The speech will be transcribed offline using Whisper
+3. The speech will be transcribed offline using Whisper.
+Check the text and click Send.
 4. The AI will respond to your spoken input

+### Supported Languages
+- Check Settings for supported languages for localisation.
+- When using the microphone, speak using different languages.

 ### Supported File Types
 - **Documents**: PDF files for knowledge base integration